National Health Service (England): Sustainability and transformation plans

-Sustainability and transformation plans were produced during 2016 as a method of dealing with the service's financial problems.
+Sustainability and transformation plans were produced in 2016 as a method of dealing with the service's financial problems.
 These plans appear to involve loss of services and are highly controversial.
-The plans are possibly the most far reaching change to health services for decades and the plans should contribute to redesigning care to manage increased patient demand.
+The plans are possibly the most far-reaching change to health services for decades and the plans should contribute to redesigning care to manage increased patient demand.
 Some A&E units will close, concentrating hospital care in fewer places.
-Nearly two thirds of senior doctors fear the plans will worsen patient care.
+Nearly two-thirds of senior doctors fear the plans will worsen patient care.

-Consultation will start over cost saving, streamlining and some service reduction in the National Health Service.
-The streamlining will lead to ward closures including psychiatric ward closures and reduction in the number of beds in many areas among other changes.
+Consultation will start over cost saving, streamlining, and some service reduction in the National Health Service.
+The streamlining will lead to ward closures including psychiatric ward closures and a reduction in the number of beds in many areas among other changes.
 There is concern that hospital beds are being closed without increased community provision.

 Sally Gainsbury of the Nuffield Trust think tank said many current transformation plans involve shifting or closing services.
 Gainsbury added, "Our research finds that, in a lot of these kinds of reconfigurations, you don't save very much money – all that happens is the patient has to go to the next hospital down the road.
 They're more inconvenienced... but it rarely saves the money that's needed."
 By contrast, NHS England claims that the plans bring joined-up care closer to home.
 Senior Liberal Democrat MP Norman Lamb accepted that the review made sense in principle but stated: "It would be scandalous if the government simply hoped to use these plans as an excuse to cut services and starve the NHS of the funding it desperately needs.
-While it is important that the NHS becomes more efficient and sustainable for future generations, redesign of care models will only get us so far – and no experts believe the Conservative doctrine that an extra £8bn funding by 2020 will be anywhere near enough."
+While the NHS must become more efficient and sustainable for future generations, redesigning of care models will only get us so far – and no experts believe the Conservative doctrine that an extra £8bn funding by 2020 will be anywhere near enough."